multiprocessio/cssplus/README.md

 ## Benchmarks

-This library is a good deal faster than the native C++ libsass parser:
+This library is a good deal faster than the JavaScript sass parser and closer to the native C++ libsass parser:

 ```
 $ cd ./benchmarks && yarn